tensorflow/tensorflow/tensorflow/g3doc/how_tos/reading_data/index.md

 continue until those are exhausted.
-If the example queue is a [`RandomShuffleQueue`](../../api_docs/python/io_ops.md#RandomShuffleQueue), say because you are using `shuffle_batch` or `shuffle_batch_join`, it normally will avoid ever going having fewer than its `min_after_dequeue` attr elements buffered.
+If the example queue is a [`RandomShuffleQueue`](../../api_docs/python/io_ops.md#RandomShuffleQueue), say because you are using `shuffle_batch` or `shuffle_batch_join`, it normally will avoid ever having fewer than its `min_after_dequeue` attr elements buffered.
 However, once the queue is closed that restriction will be lifted and the queue will eventually empty.
 At that point the actual training threads, when they try and dequeue from example queue, will start getting `OutOfRange` errors and exiting.
 Once all the training threads are done, [`tf.train.Coordinator.join`](../../api_docs/python/train.md#Coordinator.join) will return and you can exit cleanly.